-Applications are now being accepted for the Global Health Emergency Medicine Fellowship for the July 2020 program start.
+Applications are accepted each fall for the Global Health Emergency Medicine Fellowship.
 (See application process for details.)

 Global Health Fellows in Emergency Medicine will extend the duration of their training by 24 months to gain specific Global Health Competencies for Emergency Medicine as well as those provided in the Core Curriculum.

 - 9 months Master of Science in Global Health (MSc-GH) course work

 - 7.5 months mentored clinical and research activities at international site